lfdubiela/rocketchat-integration-website-example/README.md

 For that we need just a project [meteor-ddp](https://github.com/EddieFloresLive/meteor-ddp)
 ```
-I don't know why but for somehow when ddp fires 'change' (_changeDoc) the collection watched is not initialized yet, so I had to modify the meteor-ddp.js to works fine.
+I don't know why but for somehow when ddp fires 'change' (_changeDoc) on some collection
+watched this collection is not initialized yet, so I had to modify the meteor-ddp.js to works fine.
 ```

 ## Authors